 Mary: My mother is my first role model.
 She taught me how to build resilience in the face of great pain and struggle, how to find joy and laughter in the darkest of moments, and how to research problems and develop solutions that are authentic to who I am.
 She taught me to be proud of being me and being the best version of myself is all she ever required of me.

-What does stepping into this new leadership role at AmeriCorps mean to you, particularly as one of the first women of color appointed to serve in this position?
+What does stepping into this new leadership role at AmeriCorps mean to you?

 Mary visits after school program for young girls, Girls, Inc., and is "bear-hugged" by program participants